Skip to main content

 8. Transactions on goods and services carried out with related persons or entities in which the non-resident entity or establishment adds little or no economic value

-Previous income will not be imputed when the sum of their amounts is less than 15% of the total income obtained by the non-resident entity.
+The above income will not be imputed when the sum of their amounts is less than 15% of the total income obtained by the non-resident entity.

 Amount of positive attributable income

-Tax period to which the income is attributed
+Tax period to which income is attributed